 Winter 2015: A 24 February 2015 Jewish Telegraphic Agency article by Cnaan Lipshiz (widely republished, e.g. Jewish Chronicle, Times of Israel) quotes Vilnius Yiddish Institute director and red-brown commission member Prof. Dr. Sarunas Liekis: “Mr. Katz is prone to conspiracy theories.
 The truth is he hardly showed up for work from 2007 to 2010.”
 The reporter also informed us that he was assured that “Katz was never a professor here, it’s all made up,” echoing a similar statement made to an audience of hundreds in Philadelphia during a 2011 American tour.
 [This page resulted from the reporter’s request for evidence of the professorship ever having existed following the brotherly sounding words of the Yiddish institute director.]
 Do the director’s statements reflect the standards, ethos, goals and principles of Vilnius University and its Yiddish institute?

-June 2015: Richard Maullin, chairman of the board of the Los Angeles based “Friends of the Vilnius Yiddish Institute” is at long last rewarded for covering for the dismissal of “his” institute’s one Yiddish professor and its becoming a base for nationalist and antisemitic revisionism of the Holocaust narrative (in the interim, the entire board had resigned in protest.
+June 2015: Richard Maullin, chairman of the board of the Los Angeles based “Friends of the Vilnius Yiddish Institute” is at long last rewarded for covering for the dismissal of “his” institute’s one Yiddish professor and its becoming a base for nationalist and antisemitic revisionism of the Holocaust narrative (in the interim, the entire board had resigned in protest).
 The reward?
-S. Liekis, with his superior ties to the top echelons of Lithuanian political society, arranged for the Foreign Minister of Lithuania (!) to personally come and deliver the Diplomatic Gold Star of the Republic of Lithuania to Mr. Maullin in his California home.
+S. Liekis, with his superior ties to the political tricks departments higher up, arranged for the Foreign Minister of Lithuania (!) to personally come and deliver the Diplomatic Gold Star of the Republic of Lithuania to Mr. Maullin in his California home.
 A year earlier, Maullin was elected elected chair of the California Independent System Operator Board of Governors.

 Spring 2015: Professor Michael Shafir writes (in his paper “Conceptualizing Hungarian Negationism in Comparative Perspective: Deflection and Obfuscation” p.
 266):